 In the next step click "Ok".
 This will ensure that you are creating a web project for hosting your Silverlight application.

-In the third screen (as shown below) will give you option to include various libraries required for your application.
+The third screen (as shown below) will give you an option to include various libraries required for your application.
 Chose the appropriate library assembly that you want to use.
-Cool thing is that, the dependency libraries will also get selected when you select any assembly from that.
+The cool thing is that the dependency libraries will also get selected when you select any assembly from that.